Nexosis/nexosis.github.io/_guides/SpecifyingFeatures.md

 }
 ```

-If we run a prediction over this date range, we can see that the Nexosis Api is able to use this flag in the forecast, and has taken into account that the future promotion will have a positive impact on sales.
+If we run a prediction over this date range, we can see that the Nexosis API is able to use this flag in the forecast, and has taken into account that the future promotion will have a positive impact on sales.
 This technique is useful for running "What if" scenarios, such as, trying the promotion on different future dates, to see which would generate highest increase in sales.

 ``` http
 POST /v1/sessions/forecast?dataSetName=storePromotion&startDate=01/26/2017&endDate=02/05/2017 HTTP/1.1